Diaper Rash: Tips For Prevention And Treatment

 Despite the best precautions, your baby may still develop a diaper rash.
 If that happens, try some simple steps to contain the problem and cure it.

-- Areas affected by rashes should be washed with mild soap and plain water.
+- Wash the affected areas with mild soap and plain water.

 - Avoid wipes altogether, as the alcohol content in them will irritate the skin further.

-- After cleaning, pat the area dry with a soft towel.
-Don’t immediately replace the diaper, let the affected area be exposed to air for some time.
+- Pat the area dry with a soft towel.
+Don't immediately replace the diaper, let the affected area be exposed to air for some time.

 - Avoid tight-fitting diapers, as these retain moisture and delay the healing of rashes.